Siryet

-Siryet is a 2007 Ethiopian crime thriller film directed and produced by Yidnekachew Shumete, being the first produced film by Yidnekachew.
-Written by Dereje Fikiru, the film stars with Girum Ermias, Bertukan Befikadu, Enkusilassie Workagegnehu, Alebachew Mekonnen, Thomas Tora, Felek Kassa, Kassahun Fisseha and Solomon Tashe, and revolves around a disfigured serial killer who want to track the family of six men identified with him.
+Siryet is a 2007 Ethiopian crime thriller film directed and produced by Yidnekachew Shumete.
+It was the first film produced by Yidnekachew.
+Written by Dereje Fikiru, the film stars with Girum Ermias, Bertukan Befikadu, Enkusilassie Workagegnehu, Alebachew Mekonnen, Thomas Tora, Felek Kassa, Kassahun Fisseha and Solomon Tashe, and revolves around a charred-faced serial killer follows six individuals to take revenge on them for causing his burnt face and cut his tongue.

 Plot

-Gaga, a disfigured man, seeks Akafle (or Akakiye) for unknown reason.
-Akafle's son Naty, discovers the arrival of the man and reported to his oldest brother Mesfin, who relentlessly search for Gaga's identity as he visited their house at night.
+Gaga, a charred face man, seeks Akafle (or Akakiye) for unspecified cause.
+Akafle's son Naty, discovers the arrival of the man and reported to his eldest brother Mesfin, who relentlessly search for Gaga's identity while he visiting their house at night.

 Mesfin, later accompanied by his brother, pursues Gaga by concealing themselves from Gaga's sight.
 Gaga lumbers to random houses and disappeared from the brothers' sight.
 While the brothers seeking his trace, Gaga entered a dwelling of an elderly prostitute who demands 30 birr for a night.
 Gaga then proceeds showing a piece of paper that reads "Have you forgotten me?" before brutally dismembers her body and escaped through the roof.
 Mesfin and Naty arrived the scene, finding severed arms and limbs of the woman strained by blood.

 In the next day, Mesfin opens a company working as managing director with the daughter of owner of the company, Melawit.
 Melawit, who is graduated from a college, works as electrician and began affairs with Mesfin.
-Melawit prepared a dinner party on the occasion of her graduation in which Mesfin, and his brother invited in the party, though their father deprived them to go.
+Melawit sets a dinner party on the occasion of her graduation in which Mesfin, and his brother invited in the party, though their father deprived them to go.
 Gaga arrived at the party.
-After enjoying dancing, Sharew's phone rings; while Gaga instructs him to approach in the front of window, he appeared at his back and proceeds to cut his tongue before showing "Have you forgotten me?" paper sign, and ejected from the building floor, impaled by metal bar in a parked car.
-The murder was happened as Mesfin and Melawit flirting in another room.
+After enjoying dancing, Sharew's phone rings; while Gaga instructs him to approach in the front of window, he appeared at his back and proceeds to cut his tongue before showing "Have you forgotten me?" paper sign, and ejected from the building floor, impaled by metal bar.
+The murder was happened as Mesfin and Melawit talking outside a balcony.

 Meanwhile, Ato Aklilu knows the phone number whom Sharew received a call.
 As time goes by, Melawit and Mesfin developed a romantic relationship.
 In order to have access, Gaga calls for Melawit and she gives to Mesfin and pointed out his location.
 Mesfin and Sancho arrived to Gaga's house to inspect the situation; Sancho feels dread after seeing Gaga and flee out of control.
 While searching Sharew's house, police found a photograph showing six apparent friends, who have turned to enemies.